justanotherdot/justanotherdot/site/posts/picking-variants-or-fields-out-of-collections-of-enums.md

 impl E {
     pub fn as_x(&self) -> Option<i32> {
-        // might need to rearrange this
-        // if a variant is added that
-        // does not include x.
         Some(match self {
             E::A { x } => *x,
             E::B { x } => *x,